I-3-6-40.Interim Disability Benefits in Cases of Delayed Final Decisions (“8001” Cases)

 Under title XVI, in the month in which the Commissioner issues a final decision.

 The regulations in 20 CFR 404.955 and 416.1455 explain when an ALJ's decision is final and binding.
 See also HALLEX I-2-8-5.
-When a claimant who is receiving interim benefits receives a subsequent unfavorable decision from an ALJ, the Office of Appellate Operations does not send a stop benefits alert until the 60-day appeal period ends (without an appeal), or until action is taken on appeal of the unfavorable decision.
+When a claimant who is receiving interim benefits receives a subsequent unfavorable decision from an ALJ, the Office of Appellate Operations (OAO) does not send a stop benefits alert until the 60-day appeal period ends (without an appeal), or until action is taken on appeal of the unfavorable decision.
 This is because the ALJ's decision is not yet final under the regulations.

 When the AC reviews a hearing decision covered under section 8001 (either on its own motion or when reopening before benefits are effectuated), it must include notice of interim benefits in any reopening notice, remand order, or own motion review notice.
 When preparing one of these notices for AC review, the analyst will ensure that the following language is included as the closing paragraph of the notice: